Belfast (film): Production

 Kenneth Branagh started working on the film in March 2020.
 In July 2020, Branagh announced that he would write and direct the film.
 In September 2020, Judi Dench, Caitríona Balfe, Jamie Dornan, Ciarán Hinds and Jude Hill joined the cast of the film.

+Filming

 Principal photography began in September 2020 during the COVID-19 pandemic.
 Filming initially took place in and around London before moving to Belfast.
 The entire film was shot in seven weeks.
 Production concluded by October 2020.
-The film was predominantly shot in black and white.